 The six contiguous lots donated to the foundation will be transformed into Heroes’ Commons at Jefferson Park, a "village” which centers around six detached, single-family homes.
 The village will include shared garage access, green space, and connectivity between the homes to create a commons area.

 The primary goal of Heroes’ Commons at Jefferson Park is to provide mortgage-free homes to (in order of priority):

 - Income-qualified, disabled veterans from any branch of the United States Armed Forces;

 - Income-qualified City of Orlando and Orange County public safety employees*.

 "The Orlando Regional REALTOR® Association is honored to offer homeownership to those who have served,” says ORRA Chairman Zola Szerencses, RE/MAX 200 Realty.
 "The service men and women who defend our country and our way of life are also defending the American dream of homeownership, for which REALTORS® are grateful.”

 Future homeowners will have access to supportive social services that ease the transition to civilian life and family life.
-Customized services related to mental health, physical health, and education will be available for as long as they are needed.
+Customized services related to mental health, physical health, and education be available for as long as are needed.

 Housing and Neighborhood Development Services (HANDS) of Central Florida has once again partnered with the foundation to handle qualifying potential homeowners and ensuring that they fulfill the project’s income and education requirements.